-In 1995, while his high school was on a trip to Morocco, Shepard was beaten, robbed and raped while waiting for his friends outside the hotel – an experience that changed him, as well as his family.
-While his family never know the full details, he was put on anti-depressants and anti-anxiety medication after the incident.
+In 1995, while his high school was on a trip to Morocco, Shepard was beaten, robbed and raped while waiting for his friends outside the hotel—an experience that changed him, as well as his family.
+While his family never knew the full details, he was put on anti-depressants and anti-anxiety medication after the incident.
 Soon after, Shepard decided to come out to his family.
-While they had already figured out his sexual orientation, they were supportive just the same.
+They were supportive of his coming out.

-In October of 1998, Shepard met up with Aaron McKinney and Russell Henderson in Laramie at a local bar on campus called Fireside Lounge.
-The two of them lead Shepard to believe that they were gay, and Shepard followed them to their truck – thinking they’d be discussing the politics and struggles of the gay movement.
+In October 1998, Shepard met up with Aaron McKinney and Russell Henderson in Laramie at a local bar on campus called Fireside Lounge.
+The two men led Shepard to believe they were gay, and Shepard followed them to their truck—thinking they’d be discussing the politics and struggles of the gay movement.

 While in the truck, McKinney pulled a gun on Shepard, announced they weren’t gay, and demanded his wallet.
 When Shepard refused, he was hit in the head with the gun.
 The two then drove about a mile outside Laramie, severely beating Shepard during their travel.
 Afterward, McKinney allegedly tied Shepard’s beaten body to a wooden split-rail post fence, robbed him of his wallet and shoes, continued to beat him, and then left him to die.

 Aaron Kreifels, a bicyclist, discovered Shepard on October 7th, originally thinking his beaten body was a scarecrow.
 At that point, Shepard had been neglected for roughly 18 hours.
-After the discovery, he rushed to the house of Charles Dolan – a University of Wyoming professor – to call the police.
+After the discovery, Kreifels rushed to the house of Charles Dolan—a University of Wyoming professor—to call the police.

-(A fair warning: This video of Matthew Shepard’s Dad speaking during the trial may lead you to tears.)
+(A fair warning: This video of Matthew Shepard’s dad speaking during the trial is difficult to hear.)

 Henderson and McKinney were incarcerated in the Wyoming State Penitentiary, and later moved to other prisons.

-While many efforts were made to try and get new laws passed to extend federal hate crime legislation to include homosexual individuals, women, and people with disabilities, The Matthew Shepard Act was only adopted as an amendment in 2009 by President Obama.
-But in 1998, the Matthew Shepard Foundation, formed by his parents, was created – and still has the mission of ensuring equality for all LGBT youth.
-Trying to erase hate, through the eyes of the Shepard family, is not a gay issue or a straight issue – but a human issue.
+While many efforts were made to try and get new laws passed to extend federal hate crime legislation to include LGBTQ+ individuals, women, and people with disabilities, The Matthew Shepard Act was only adopted as an amendment in 2009 by President Obama.
+But in 1998, the Matthew Shepard Foundation, formed by his parents, was created—and still has the mission of ensuring equality for all LGBTQ+ youth.
+Trying to erase hate, through the eyes of the Shepard family, is not a gay issue or a straight issue—but a human issue.